Helping communities recover after natural disasters.

-If you are able to donate fencing materials, including plain wire, steel posts, barbed wire, ringlock, end assemblies etc, we can pass these on to farmers who cannot afford them.
+If you are able to donate fencing materials, including plain wire, steel posts, barbed wire, ringlock, end assemblies etc, we can pass these on to families who cannot afford them.

-In Qld, NSW and Vic, you can drop them off at the basecamps.
+In Qld and NSW, you can drop them off at the basecamps.

 Ian “Macca” McNamara is the Patron of BlazeAid.
 We thank him for his wonderful support in helping BlazeAid find volunteers to help with our fence rebuilding.
 ABC radio and TV have been invaluable in their support of BlazeAid since its inception in 2009.
 Hundreds of our volunteers have heard about BlazeAid through the ABC, especially on Macca s Australia All Over.
 We look forward to a long ongoing relationship with the ABC, especially with Macca on Sunday mornings.